 Unmodifiable risk factors include the following:

-Neurologic deficits reflect the area of brain involved (see Table: Selected Stroke Syndromes).
+Neurologic deficits are used to determine the location of stroke (see table Selected Stroke Syndromes).
 Anterior circulation stroke typically causes unilateral symptoms.
 Posterior circulation stroke can cause unilateral or bilateral deficits and is more likely to affect consciousness, especially when the basilar artery is involved.

 Selected Stroke Syndromes